root-project/web/primer/index.md

     system defined by the previously drawn graph.

--   Line *47-52*: completes the plot with a legend, represented by a `TLegend` instance.
+-   Line *47-52*: completes the plot with a legend, represented by a
+    {% include ref class="TLegend" %} instance.
 The constructor takes as parameters the lower left and upper right corners coordinates with respect to the total size of the canvas, assumed to be 1, and the legend header string.
     You can add to the legend the objects, previously drawn or not